louisvarley/mbiiez/README.md

 In a sense, you should not need to edit server configs, RTV/RTM configs, understand installing any of the components needed to run an MBII server.
 Using the WebGUI to manage everything instead.

+## V1.7.2

+Doing some testing after this new update.
+IF you get an "invalid entitystate" error after re-running "install.sh" to update and then trying to connect.
+It seems the official updater is not updating correctly.

+I was able to fix this by
+- Manually copying all MBII files from my local computer using WinSCP
+- renaming `jampgamei386.nopp.so` to `jampgamei386.so` (and original to `jampgamei386.old`)

+You could also completely delete your MBII folder `/opt/openjk/MBII` and let install.sh completely reinstall MBII

+Reported the bug with their updater to the MBII Devs Install.sh has been changed to always re-download the latest updater binaries.

 ## Features
 - Simple to use Web GUI
 - Simple CLI for running automated commands